 NOTE: We suggest you create a manual system restore point before changing default system settings.

-If the file system is FAT or FAT32, right-click on the SD card again, click Format, select NTFS as file system, and then click Start button to begin formatting the memory card.
+If the file system is FAT or FAT32, right-click on the SD card again, click Format, select NTFS as the file system, and then click the Start button to begin formatting the memory card.

 Note that formatting will erase all data on the SD card.
 Be sure to backup data before formatting the memory card.
 If the memory card is already in NTFS file system, you need not to format it.

 Step 3: To be able to change the installation location of apps, we need to take the ownership of Registry key that we’re going to edit with the help of native Registry Editor tool.
 If you try to edit the below-mentioned Registry key without ownership, you will see “Cannot edit PackageRoot: Error writing the value’s new content” error.

 While it’s possible to take the ownership of Registry without using third-party tools, we’re going to use a free tool named RegOwnershipEx to keep the procedure simple.

 Download the zip file of RegOwnershipEx, extract the contents to a folder to see two folders named Windows 7 and Windows 8.
 Open up Windows 8 folder, and then double-click on x86 or x64 folder depending on the version of Windows 8 you’re running, and then double-click on RegOwnershipEx.exe file to launch the same.

 Step 4: Once the program is launched, enter the following Registry key in Select the registry key box, click Take Ownership button and then click Open in Registry Editor button to open the required key in Windows Registry Editor.